bparanj/crystal/computer/memory/dual-channel.md

 ### Conclusion

-Dual channel memory technology is an effective way to enhance memory bandwidth and overall system performance.
+Dual channel memory technology is a way to enhance memory bandwidth and overall system performance.
 By understanding how to properly configure and utilize dual channel memory, users can take full advantage of the potential improvements in speed and efficiency for their computer systems.